diditforlulz273/PokerRL-Omaha/README.md

 The Internet lacks any open-source Omaha Poker Reinforcement Learning code, so I created this part myself.
-While omaha is orders of magnitude bigger than toy/constrained games user with SD-CFR before, noticeable upgrades have been made into distributed computing scheme
+While omaha is orders of magnitude bigger than toy/constrained games user with SD-CFR before, noticeable upgrades have been made into distributed computing scheme to achieve convergency and significantly decrease wall time.

 ## Changes